MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailboxSearch.md

 ```

 ### -ItemHoldPeriod
-!!!
-Exchange Server 2013

-The ItemHoldPeriod parameter specifies the number of days for which to hold mailbox items matching the search query.
-The duration is calculated from the time the item is received or created in the mailbox.

-!!!
-Exchange Server 2016, Exchange Online

 The ItemHoldPeriod parameter specifies the number of days for the In-Place Hold onthe mailbox items (all mailbox items or the items that are returned in the search query results).
 The duration is calculated from the time the item is received or created in the mailbox.
 Valid values are:

 - An integer.

 - The value unlimited.
 This is the default value.
 Items are held until you remove the In-Place Hold by removing the search by using the Remove-MailboxSearch cmdlet, removing the source mailbox from the search by using the Set-MailboxSearch cmdlet and the SourceMailboxes parameter, or in on-premises Exchange, you remove all public folders from the search by using the Set-MailboxSearch cmdlet to change the AllPublicFolderSources parameter from $true to $false.

 ```yaml
 Type: Unlimited